 5. Why should I hire an independent elevator consultant instead of relying on my service provider?

-Independent elevator consultants have no financial interest in parts sales or upgrades.
-Their role is to protect your investment by providing unbiased evaluations, ensuring compliance, and uncovering the most cost-effective options something most service providers simply aren’t incentivized to do.
+Independent elevator consultants hold no financial interest in parts sales or upgrades.
+They protect your investment by offering unbiased evaluations, ensuring compliance, and identifying the most cost-effective options, services that most providers have little incentive to deliver.